maflcko/b-c-gui-translations-review/reviews/mt.md

 </translation>

 YES
-There is a missing space after the colon in the Maltese translation, which creates a whitespace formatting issue.
-The correct translation should be:
+There is a spacing issue after the colon in the Maltese translation; it should match the source and have a space after the colon.
+Also, "Ammont" is correct for "Amount".

-Ammont: %1

-Corrected translation:
+Correct translation:
 Ammont: %1
 ```